a-padinha/mockdata-server-ios-apps/README.md

-# Mock Server for ios appss
+# Mock Server for ios apps

 <dd>This is a mock data server setup can be used to support UI Automation tests running on emulator or real device</dd>
 <dd>Ruby Thin server + Sinatra DSL + Daplie.me free SSL certificates</dd>